ProjectCoCom/Nibbles/README.md

 # Nibbles
 This directory contains small solutions we used when testing ideas.
 While it may be added to regularly, we do not warrant anything, nor do we maintain anything published here.
-It is solely a repository of things we though of, used or attempted at a certain time during the development cycles of our own solutions.
+It is solely a repository of things we thought of, throught through, used, or attempted at a certain time during a phase of a development cycle of one of our own solutions.